Last updated 22 October 2025

 Status and trend

-The level of PCB is shown in MOSJ as the concentration of PCB-153, the most stable variant of the 209 possible PCBs.
-There is a very good link between PCB-153 and the other PCBs.
-The concentration of PCB-153 therefore gives a correct picture of the trend of the PCB levels in Brünnich’s guillemots.
+The level of PCB is presented in MOSJ as the concentration of PCB-153, the most stable congener of PCB.
+There is a strong correlation between PCB-153 and other PCBs, so the concentration of PCB-153 provides an accurate picture of the overall PCB levels in Brünnich’s guillemots.

 Causal factors